dojo/docs/quickstart/data/usingdatastores/faq.rst

 Question 2:  I introspected items from ItemFileReadStore using javascript associative map walking and it has all these '_' variables!
 Why?
 ==========================================================================================================================================

 Items from a datastore are supposed to be treated as opaque handles.
-This is by definition of the API, which can be read in the `API section <dojo/data/api>`_. dojo.data.ItemFileReadStore and dojo.data.ItemFileWriteStore store several bits of important internal information on each item, such as what store instance it came form, what its internal index is (for O(1) lookup performance), and internal maps of who has references to the item.
+This is by definition of the API, which can be read in the :ref:`API section <dojo/data/api>`. dojo.data.ItemFileReadStore and dojo.data.ItemFileWriteStore store several bits of important internal information on each item, such as what store instance it came form, what its internal index is (for O(1) lookup performance), and internal maps of who has references to the item.
 This is all critical information needed by the store to make item processing efficient.
 It is also information that should never be relied on directly, it should only be used by the store itself.

-All store access should go through the `dojo.data.api.Read <dojo/data/api/Read>`_ functions.
+All store access should go through the :ref:`dojo.data.api.Read <dojo/data/api/Read>` functions.
 Below is a list of the common functions and what you use them for:

 * **store.getAttributes(item):**  Returns an array list of all public attributes of an item.
 Only attributes returned in this list should ever be used as data.
 * **store.getValue(item, attribute):** The function you use to get a single value from an attribute of a data item.
 For multi-valued attributes, you should use store.getValues(item, attribute);